2012 Scottish League Cup final: Kilmarnock

 In Kilmarnock's third round tie they were at home against First Division side Queen of the South at Rugby Park Stadium.
 Kilmarnock won 5–0 after a hat-trick from Paul Heffernan and goals from Gary Harkins and Ben Hutchinson.
 Kilmarnock's next match was against Second Division side East Fife, again at home.
 They won 2–0 thanks to goals from Harkins and Mohamadou Sissoko.

-In the semi-final at the neutral Hampden Park Kilmarnock faced Ayshire rivals Ayr United.
+In the semi-final at the neutral Hampden Park Kilmarnock faced Ayrshire rivals Ayr United.
 The match finished 0–0 after 90 minutes before Dean Shiels scored the winner in extra-time.

 Pre-match

 Celtic had previously appeared in 28 League Cup finals, winning 15.
 Their most recent appearance was in the previous season when they lost 2–1 to Rangers.
 Their most recent victory was in the 2009 Scottish League Cup final when they beat Rangers 2–0.
 Kilmarnock had reached the final five times before without success.
 Their last previous appearance was in 2007, when they lost 5–1 to Hibernian.

 In the build-up to the match Celtic were considered the favourites and Kilmarnock the underdogs.
 Celtic had the chance of winning the Treble and the League Cup was the first part of that.
 Kilmarnock manager Kenny Shiels said that he thought Celtic deserved to win the Treble and that they were the best team in Scotland.
 However, he also felt that his side had the ability to match Celtic if they played to their full potential.

 Kilmarnock's first choice striker Paul Heffernan was a doubt before the match due to a groin strain, but took a painkilling injection to play.
 Celtic defender Mikael Lustig was also a doubt with a groin injury.
 While Kilmarnock defenders Ryan O'Leary and Manuel Pascali were both ruled out due to long-term injuries.
 Kilmarnock's stand-in captain James Fowler said before the match that if they were victorious he wanted club captain Pascali to lift the trophy.